ECE Scholarships and Awards

 THE HARRY LYNDE BRADLEY SCHOLARSHIP

 Bradley Scholarships are made possible through the Bradley Endowment and are awarded to competitive applicants who have an immediate family member working directly for Allen-Bradley/Rockwell Automation.
+Applicants must be a U.S. Citizen or permanent resident.

 These highly competitive scholarships provide full financial support, including tuition and comprehensive fees, a room and board allowance, a book allowance, and a spending allowance, for four (4) academic years or eight (8) semesters.